Terry-DDL/Encrypt-Decrypt-Program/README.md

-#Simple Substitution Cipher Tool
+# Simple Substitution Cipher Tool

-Small console program that lets you encrypt and decrypt secret messages using a fixed substitution cipher (A–Z + space).
-It also preserves the original letter casing by storing a parallel casing pattern.
+Small console Java program that encrypts and decrypts short secret messages using a fixed substitution alphabet (A–Z + space).
+It also preserves the original letter casing by saving a parallel casing pattern so your decrypted text can be restored exactly.

 ---

-##Features
+## Features

-Encrypt plaintext (letters + spaces) to symbols using a fixed mapping.
+* Encrypt plaintext (letters + spaces) into symbol cipher text.
-Decrypt from symbols back to text.
+* Decrypt cipher text back to readable text.
-Preserves original uppercase / lowercase via a separate casing string.
+* Preserves uppercase / lowercase via a separate casing pattern string.
-Save / load encrypted data and casing pattern from text files.
+* Save / load encrypted text and casing info from simple `.txt` files.

 ---

-##How to run:
+## How to Use (Menu)

+When you run the program you’ll see a menu:

-E – Encrypt a message you type.
+**E** – *Encrypt* a message you type.

-Saves:
+* Saves two files:

-encryptedMessage.txt – encrypted text
+  * `encryptedMessage.txt` – the encrypted symbols.
-casingInfo.txt – casing pattern (U for uppercase, l for lowercase, space for other)
+  * `casingInfo.txt` – casing pattern ("U" for uppercase, "l" for lowercase, space for all other chars).

+**D** – *Decrypt*.

-D – Decrypt.
-Choose R to read from the saved files, or M to type an encrypted string and casing pattern manually.
+* Choose **R** to read the encrypted text + casing pattern from the saved files.
+* Choose **M** to paste / type the encrypted string and casing pattern manually.

-Q – Quit.
+**Q** – Quit.

 ---

-##Not Real Security!
+## Not Real Security!

-This is a classroom / demo tool.
-Do not use for real confidential data.
+This is a **classroom / demo tool**.
+The cipher is easily broken and not suitable for real confidential or personal data.